Equal Pay for Similar Work: Introduction

 \subsection{Related Literature}

 While we are the first, we believe, to analyze the novel equilibrium effects of EPSW, there are rich theoretical and empirical literatures related to EPEW.

 Theoretical studies of EPEW have typically focused on its unintended effects.
 This focus can be traced back to Milton Friedman who once famously said, ``What you are doing, not intentionally, but by misunderstanding, when you try to get equal pay for equal work law... is reducing to zero the cost imposed on people who are discriminating for irrelevant reasons.''\footnote{See \url{https://www.aei.org/carpe-diem/milton-friedman-makes-the-case-against-equal-pay-for-equal-work-laws/}.} More recent work studies EPEW in Salop's classic location model; the first such paper is \cite{Bhaskar2002} and is succeeded by \citet{Kaas2009,lagerlof2020,Lanning,Berson2016}.
 These papers must contend with the very motivation that led to EPSW: what is ``equal work''?
 Doing so results in at least two difficulties.
 First, the authors interpret ``equal work'' literally and assume workers are equally productive, while in reality there may be very few workers whose productivities are exactly equal.
 Second, their analyses predict that EPEW can either increase or decrease differences in outcomes across groups of workers, often within the same paper.
 The lack of clear policy-relevant predictions is reflected in the empirical literature on EPEW, which we discuss shortly.
-By contrast, we find that EPSW has clear, if unintended, effects: our theoretical analysis unambiguously predicts both job segregation and widening wage gaps, and our empirical analysis of Chilean data confirms both predictions.
+By contrast, we find that EPSW has clear, if unintended, effects: our theoretical analysis unambiguously predicts both job segregation and a change in the wage gap that favors the majority group of workers in the labor market, and our empirical analysis of Chilean data confirms both predictions.